 The exception to the ‘Business-Only’ Rule for the M Visa

-Just because you have gone to China on a business visa does not mean you cannot enjoy the country and all it has to offer.
+Just because you have gone to China business visa does not mean you cannot enjoy the country and all it has to offer.
 Since most of your business dealings are scheduled, the Chinese government knows when you are not conducting business.
 This allows you to enjoy the excursions, walk around your city or stay, or take a tour.
 Unless there was a mistake, there should be no reason for you to be punished by Chinese authorities for having a little vacation in between.